 4.5 Implementation of the map from the GP/FP subset to ICPC-2

 Implementers of the map must be aware that this is not a full map from SNOMED CT to ICPC-2.
-The IFP/GP SIG will have clinical oversight of planned additions and changes to the source SNOMED CT concepts and maps.
+The IFP/GP Clinical reference group will have clinical oversight of planned additions and changes to the source SNOMED CT concepts and maps.

 5 Implementation overview

 Primarily, the map from the GP/FP subset to ICPC-2 is designed to be implemented in general/family practice electronic health records.
 There are a variety of ways in which the map from the GP/FP subset to ICPC-2 can be implemented, and it would be impossible to outline each possible scenario in this report.
 Vendors are encouraged to contact members of the IFP/GP Clinical Reference Group to discuss specific implementation scenarios.

 5.1 Deciding to implement the subset and map to ICPC-2

 The benefits of implementing SNOMED CT are discussed in Section 3.1 of the SNOMED CT Technical Implementation Guide.

 There may be many reasons why a decision is made to implement the map from the GP/FP Subset to ICPC-2, including: